10up/headstartwp/site/documentation/01-Getting Started/setting-up-manually.md

+# Setting up the framework from scratch

 The recommended way to get started with the framework is by installing the official started project.
-See [Getting Started](http://docs.headless.10up.com/pages/getting-started.html) for more information.
+See [Getting Started](/docs) for more information.

 This guide will help you set up the framework in a clean Next.js project.